Konstantin Batygin: Career

 Konstantin Batygin is deeply engaged in the exploration of complex systems, and his interest ranges from the solar system to location intelligence to finance and music.
-He has been involved in several projects as a faculty member at Caltech and as the Co-Founder and Head of Technology at Lucinetic, an artificial intelligence company.
+He has been involved in several projects as a faculty member at Caltech and as the co-founder and head of technology at Lucinetic, which was an artificial intelligence company.
 As a chaos theory specialist, he is fascinated by artificial intelligence and creating commercial insights from disparate data.
 His band, The Seventh Season, where he plays lead guitar and sings, has performed hundreds of shows all over the US.

 Batygin's research is primarily aimed at understanding the formation and evolution of planetary systems.
 In 2010, he and David J. Stevenson published a calculation, which showed that hot Jupiters can become inflated as a consequence of Ohmic dissipation of electrical currents induced through an interaction between ionized atmospheric winds and the planetary magnetic field.
 In 2012, Batygin demonstrated that misalignments between stellar spin-axes and planetary orbits can arise from gravitational perturbations exerted onto protoplanetary disks by primordial companions stars.
 In 2015, Batygin and Laughlin hypothesized that the Solar System once possessed a population of short-period planets that were destroyed by Jupiter's migration through the solar nebula.
 In January 2016, Batygin and Michael E. Brown proposed the existence of a ninth planet in the Solar System.
 In 2018, Batygin showed that the evolution of astrophysical disks can be modeled with the Schrödinger equation, a fundamental equation in quantum mechanics.
 He has appeared as himself in multiple television documentaries including the NOVA 2019 miniseries The Planets.